ibm-cloud-docs/openshift/openshift_versions.md

 ### Step 3: Configure storage information in the destination cluster
 {: #ocp3to4-storage-destination}

 Both the version 3.11 source and 4.3 destination clusters have the migration operator installed.
-Now, you can set up the storage resources that are needed to backup and restore the data from the source cluster to the destination cluster.
+Now, you can set up the storage resources that are needed to back up and restore the data from the source cluster to the destination cluster.
 {: shortdesc}

 1. Encode the {{site.data.keyword.cos_full_notm}} service credentials that you created in the [prerequisites](#ocp3to4-migrate-prereqs).
 Replace `<access_key_id>` and `<secret_access_key>` with your HMAC key values.